technolygames/base-17/README.md

 Notes:
 - To avoid a message during an exception, you will create a new folder into "src/data/logs" called "exceptions".
 This don't be created outside of logs folder nor into static folder
-- Sometimes will throw exceptions caused by using windows look and feel in other systems.
-To avoid this exception, delete file into src/data/config called "config.properties", replace by "preconfig.properties" renaming as the previous deleted file (config.properties).
-I recommend you to copy preconfig.properties instead using the same file
+- Sometimes will throw exceptions caused by using windows' look and feel in other systems.
+To avoid this exception, delete file into src/data/config called "config.properties", replace by "preconfig.properties" and rename it as the previous deleted file (config.properties).
+I recommend you to copy preconfig.properties instead of using the same file